WE'RE SEEKING A TREATMENT FORHEART FAILURE

 Omecamtiv mecarbil was the subject of four Phase 2 clinical trials, including a trial called COSMIC-HF that evaluated oral omecamtiv mecarbil in patients with chronic heart failure and left ventricular systolic dysfunction.

 Omecamtiv mecarbil is currently the subject of a Phase 3 clinical trials program.
-The first Phase 3 trial, GALACTIC-HF, is a double-blind, randomized, placebo-controlled multicenter clinical trial to be conducted by Amgen in collaboration with Cytokinetics.
+The first Phase 3 trial, GALACTIC-HF, is a double-blind, randomized, placebo-controlled multicenter clinical trial conducted by Amgen in collaboration with Cytokinetics.
 It is designed to evaluate if treatment with omecamtiv mecarbil when added to standard of care is superior to standard of care plus placebo in reducing the risk of cardiovascular death or heart failure events.
 GALACTIC-HF will enroll approximately 8,000 patients with chronic heart failure with reduced ejection fraction in approximately 900 sites in 35 countries, and is being conducted under a Special Protocol Assessment (SPA) with the FDA.